jstonecypher/docs/altassets.md

 <p>PE processors can view and search their own work queue and the queues of the rest of their team.
 Processors can open requests, gather the required information and documents, check off items on the checklist of requirements for that request type, and finally send the request to Quality Control (QC).
 QC can Accept or Return the request to the original processor and add notes if needed.
 If the request involves a transaction greater than $300,000, another reviewer – QC2 – reviews the requests and either Accepts or Returns it to the original processor.</p>
 <p>Once the request is Accepted by QC (and QC2 where needed), its path varies by request type:</p>
 <ul>
-<li>Assets - Information is sent to Innotrust, and then the processor marks the request Complete.</li>
+<li><strong>Assets</strong> - Information is sent to Innotrust, and then the processor marks the request Complete.</li>
-<li>Commitments - The processor prints and sends any necessary documents to the client or asset sponsor, and then marks the request Complete.</li>
+<li><strong>Commitments</strong> - The processor prints and sends any necessary documents to the client or asset sponsor, and then marks the request Complete.</li>
-<li>New Purchases - Information is sent to Innotrust, the processor prints/sends out documents, waits for the signed confirmation documents to be returned, and then marks the request Complete.</li>
+<li><strong>New Purchases</strong> - Information is sent to Innotrust, the processor prints/sends out documents, waits for the signed confirmation documents to be returned, and then marks the request Complete.</li>
-<li>Capital Calls - Information is sent to Innotrust, and then the processor marks the request Complete.</li>
+<li><strong>Capital Calls</strong> - Information is sent to Innotrust, and then the processor marks the request Complete.</li>
-<li>Additional Purchases -  Information is sent to Innotrust, the processor prints/sends out documents, and then marks the request Complete.</li>
+<li><strong>Additional Purchases</strong> -  Information is sent to Innotrust, the processor prints/sends out documents, and then marks the request Complete.</li>
-<li>Exchanges -  Information is sent to Innotrust, the processor prints/sends out documents, and then marks the request Complete.</li>
+<li><strong>Exchanges</strong> -  Information is sent to Innotrust, the processor prints/sends out documents, and then marks the request Complete.</li>
-<li>Transfer Reviews - The processor prints/sends out documents, and then marks the request Complete, enabling it to continue its path through the Transfers Admin workflow.</li>
+<li><strong>Transfer Reviews</strong> - The processor prints/sends out documents, and then marks the request Complete, enabling it to continue its path through the Transfers Admin workflow.</li>
 </ul>
 <p>Users also have the ability to add new sponsors, and admins have the ability to set permissions and the roles of other users.</p>
 <p>System Context Diagram</p>